 Everyone knows that brushing and flossing twice a day is an important part of keeping one’s teeth healthy and strong, but what about visiting the dentist twice a year for routine check-ups and cleanings?
 Is this really a necessary step to maintaining good oral health, especially if one’s smile appears to be in great shape?
 The answer is a definitive yes!
-While dental exams and professional teeth cleanings every six months may seem excessive, the truth is that they are a crucial part in preventing serious oral health concerns in the long run.
+While dental exams and professional teeth cleanings every six months may seem excessive, the truth is that they are a crucial part of preventing serious oral health concerns in the long run.
 Fortunately, the doctors at Washington Court House Dental and their experienced team are proud to make these routine appointments as comfortable and convenient as possible.
 If it’s been a while since your last dental cleaning, here’s everything you should know before booking your next appointment.

 Dental Cleaning vs. Dental Exam: What’s the Difference?

-Dental exams and routine teeth cleanings are usually scheduled during the same appointment, and are considered part of preventive dentistry so you may not have realized that they are two separate procedures, but they are.
+Dental exams and routine teeth cleanings are usually scheduled during the same appointment.
+They are considered part of preventive dentistry, so you may not have realized that they are two separate procedures, but they are.
 A dental exam consists of:

-- A dental assistant taking X-rays of your mouth to show the dentists what is happening beneath the surface of your teeth and gums.
+- A dental assistant takeing X-rays of your mouth to show the dentists what is happening beneath the surface of your teeth and gums.

 - Dentists examining your mouth for oral health problems, such as cavities, gum disease, or oral cancer.

-- Dentists discussing any potential oral health concerns he may identify and, if necessary, creating a personalized treatment plan to restore your mouth to health.
+- Dentists discussing any potential oral health concerns they may identify and, if necessary, create a personalized treatment plan to restore your mouth to health.

 Dental cleanings usually take place once the exam is complete.
 During your teeth cleaning, a dental hygienist will: